withastro/docs/src/pages/en/guides/imports.md

 Astro includes built-in support for TypeScript (`*.ts`) files in your project.
 TypeScript is automatically transpiled to JavaScript with all type information stripped away.

 Note that Astro builds your TypeScript code but does not perform type checking.
-Type checking should be taken care of outside of Astro, either by your IDE or through a seperate tasks.
+Type checking should be taken care of outside of Astro, either by your IDE or through a separate tasks.
 You can run `tsc --noEmit` in your project to type-check your TypeScript files with the official TypeScript CLI (requires the `typescript` package).

 ## JSX / TSX